5ym/paper/sample.md

-Pandoc can convert between numerous markup and word processing formats, including, but not limited to, various flavors of [Markdown], [HTML], [LaTeX] and [Word docx].
+Pandoc can convert between numerous markup and word processing formats, including, but not limited to, various flavors of [Markdown], [HTML], [LaTeX] and [Word pdf].
 For the full lists of input and output formats, see the `--from` and `--to` [options below][General options].
 Pandoc can also produce [PDF] output: see [creating a PDF], below.